toradex/moses/clients/python/docs/DevicesApi.md

 # **device_getprivatekey**
 > str device_getprivatekey(device_id)

-return the path of the device private key
+Return the path of the device private key

-returns the key that can be used to activate passowordless connections to the device
+Returns the file containing the key that can be used to activate passowordless connections to the device

 ### Example